Ketchenobi/Ketchenobi/README.md

-- 👋 Hi, I’m @Ketchenobi
+- 👋 Hi, I’m @Ketchen Obi
 - 👀 I’m interested in reading and writing
-- 🌱 I’m currently learning Microsoft fundamentals
+- 🌱 I’m currently a highschooler
 - 💞️ I’m looking to collaborate on loots of projects
 - 📫 Reach me at ketchenobimayuk@gmail.com